dima91/vps-manager-bot/README.md

 docker container run vps-manager-bot
 ```

-If you want to use *docker-compose*, just put this code into your *docker-compose.yml*:
+If you want to use **docker-compose**, just build the container and put this code into your *docker-compose.yml*:
 ```
 vps-manager-bot:
     build: ./manager-bot/